About the Cultural Resources Office (CRO)

 The CRO staff performs over 3,000 reviews a year, ranging from large development projects to small home repair applications.
 The staff assists approximately 600 people a year with technical advice and assistance.

 The City of St. Louis has been named a Certified Local Government by the Department of the Interior.
 As a CLG, the agency is eligible for special federal grants for preservation projects.
 With this support, the Office has completed many National Register single-site nominations throughout the City and is responsible for creating one of the country's largest National Register districts: the Gravois-Jefferson Streetcar Suburb District, that has over 5,000 properties.
-The Office has just completed a thematic survey of over 2,300 Mid-Century Modern commercial, institutional and industrial resources in the City, and plans to begin surveying the City's historic Flounder Houses this coming year.
+The Office has recently completed a thematic survey of over 2,300 Mid-Century Modern commercial, institutional and industrial resources in the City and a survey of the City's historic Flounder Houses.

 Since 1990, the City of St. Louis has been a Certified Local Government, designated by the National Park Service.
 The Cultural Resources Office performs many activities and responsibilities related to that certification.
 More information: Certified Local Government